ohelra/w3w-qa-assignment/README.md

 ### Tech test:
 1. Create a branch
 2. Add your tests
-3. Create a Pull request and add a comment stating it is ready to review once ready.
+3. Create a Pull request
+4. add a comment stating it is ready to review once ready.

 ### Pre-requisites